The magic of parabolic lighting

-The relatively narrow beam of light produced by paras is a further advantage.
+The relatively narrow beam of light that can be produced by paras is a further advantage.
 The ability to focus the beam means you can safely light a subject using a para without influencing the entire shot and create illumination that is concentrated to a defined area with a very attractive fall off.

 Even greater control over the output is possible simply by adjusting the angle of the reflector or the distance from the subject.
 There is also the option to attach diffusers or grids to further influence the light output.
 These vary, offering anything from a slightly diffused but focused light to that of a totally diffused softbox.

 The symmetry of the parabolic shape means the energy from the light is reflected very specifically.
 The light from the point of focus comes out parallel to the axis of symmetry and is therefore a very efficient way of reflecting light.
 Because it is so efficient, the para allows for light to be cast over great distances.
 This makes them well suited to working on location, as you’ll be able to see in our Fashionscape classes and our ‘Seascape fashion photography’.

 This precise control allows you to achieve a number of different results using just one light — essentially you have a complete lighting system neatly bundled into one modifier.
 The only other modifier to work in a similar way are fresnel lenses, but these would be far too big and expensive to use at the same scale as paras.

 I mentioned earlier that parabolic lighting is a popular choice for beauty and fashion work, but if that isn’t your area of interest I’m sure you’ve been asking how they fare for other types of photography.